dekarrin/ictiobus/docs/fishi-usage.md

 generated frontend.
 This is passed in as a special `github.com/dekarrin/ictiobus/trans.HookMap` type variable that maps the names of the hook function to functions that are executed for them.
-For instance, the above hook `make_type_sum` might be implmented by users of the frontend providing the following hook table at runtime:
+For instance, the above hook `make_type_sum` might be implemented by users of the frontend providing the following hook table at runtime:

 ```go